kutsan/stylelint-config-clean-order/README.md

 }
 ```

+## Extra empty lines for formatting

+In addition to `stylelint-order` plugin, this package also overrides two rules (`declaration-empty-line-before` and `at-rule-empty-line-before`) to improve the final formatted result by adding extra empty lines between declarations. `stylelint-config-clean-order` does not override a rule other than these two.

+If you want these rules to put into effect, make sure config packages after `stylelint-config-clean-order` do not override them.

 ## About orders

 I try to hand-pick style orders in the most logical way to improve process of CSS refactoring; for example `font-size` before `line-height`, `display` before `align-items`.
 If you think order of a rule doesn't make sense, please open an issue so we can discuss.
 Thanks!